Conjuring Semantic Similarity: Abstract

 \section{Abstract}

 The semantic similarity between sample expressions measures the distance between their latent `meaning'.
-Such meanings are themselves typically represented by textual expressions, often insufficient to differentiate concepts at fine granularity.
+These meanings are themselves typically represented by textual expressions.
 We propose a novel approach whereby the semantic similarity among textual expressions is based {\em not} on other expressions they can be rephrased as, but rather based on the {\em imagery} they evoke.
 While this is not possible with humans, generative models allow us to easily visualize and compare generated images, or their distribution, evoked by a textual prompt.
 Therefore, we characterize the semantic similarity between two textual expressions simply as the distance between image distributions they induce, or `conjure.'
-We show that by choosing the Jensen-Shannon divergence between the reverse-time diffusion stochastic differential equations (SDEs) induced by each textual expression, this can be directly computed via Monte-Carlo sampling.
+We show that by choosing the Jeffreys divergence between the reverse-time diffusion stochastic differential equations (SDEs) induced by each textual expression, this can be directly computed via Monte-Carlo sampling.
 Our method contributes a novel perspective on semantic similarity that not only aligns with human-annotated scores, but also opens up new avenues for the evaluation of text-conditioned generative models while offering better interpretability of their learnt representations.